Updated list of active and archived projects and associated articles available at ResearchGate

 Dupoué, A., Le Galliard, J.-F., Josserand, R., DeNardo, D., Decencière, B., Agostini, S. and S. Meylan.
 2017.
 Water restriction causes an intergenerational trade-off and delayed mother-offspring conflict in a viviparous lizard.
 Functional Ecology 32(3):676-686.

-Evolutionary ecology of social and non social behavioral traits
+Evolutionary ecology of behavioral traits and visual communication

-We are interested in understanding inter-individual variation in social behaviors (altruism), mating strategies (mate choice and sexual conflicts) and individual temperaments (activity, sociality, boldness, aggression).
-Our approach is truly interdisciplinary and involves mathematical modeling, field study of variation in behavioral traits and experimental studies of natural and sexual selection on behavioral traits.
-Our recent studies have addressed complex issues such as how inter-individual variation in behavior correlates with variation in physiology, how density dependence influences selection on animal personality or how does crytic skin coloration influences competition and mate choice in lizards.
+For several years, we were interested in understanding inter-individual variation in social behaviors (altruism), mating strategies (mate choice and sexual conflicts) and individual temperaments (activity, sociality, boldness, aggression).
+In these behavioral ecology projects, our approach is truly interdisciplinary and involves mathematical modeling, field study of variation in behavioral traits and experimental studies of natural and sexual selection on behavioral traits.
+Recent studies in our laboratory have addressed complex issues such as how inter-individual variation in behavior correlates with variation in physiology, how density dependence influences selection on animal personality or how does cryptic skin coloration influences competition and mate choice in lizards.
+Students interested in these topics are welcome to join ongoing projects or apply for grants to support their research ideas and benefit from our laboratory expertise and equipment.

 Mell, H., Josserand, R., Decencière, B, Artacho, P., Meylan, S. and J.-F. Le Galliard.
 2016.
 Do personalities co-vary with metabolic expenditure and glucocorticoid stress response in adult lizards?
 Behavioral Ecology and Sociobiology 70:951-961.